 A while back I posted a short film called Wanderers created by Erik Wernquist, you can check it out here.
-There he used recreations of actual NASA imagery in the piece depicting the exploratory nature of humans.
+In that film Erik used recreations of actual NASA imagery depicting the exploratory nature of humans.
 Set to Carl Sagan’s words from the past:

-At the time this film did the rounds on the interwebs it was’t just the public that showed interest… it seems NASA also noticed, they commissioned Erik to take on another short film to celebrate and promote their work on the Cassini satellite and it’s planned spectacular ending by sending it into Saturn.
-The image above is a screen grab from that film, you can check out the full 3min film here.
-Saturn is 1.2 Billion km from earth however Cassini is not the most distant man made object, this title goes to Voyager 1 which is nearing the edge of our solar system and is approximately 18 Billion km away, Voyager was launched in 1977 and is expected to stop transmitting in 2025.
+At the time the film did the rounds on the interwebs it seems that it was’t just the public that showed an interest… wholly crap, NASA also noticed.
+They commissioned Erik to take on another short film to celebrate and promote their work on the Cassini satellite and it’s planned spectacular ending by sending it in to Saturn.
+The image above is a screen grab from that film, you can check out the full 3min here on Vimeo.
+Saturn is 1.2 Billion km from earth however Cassini is not the most distant man made object, this title goes to Voyager 1 which is now approximately 18 Billion km from Earth at the edge of our solar system but also about 300 years short of the Oort Cloud.
+Voyager was launched in 1977 and is expected to stop transmitting in 2025.
 Cassini was launched in 1997 and will burn up in Sept of this year.
-I love the work of NASA and hope that Australia one day joins in.
+I love the work of NASA and all the other international space programs and I hope one day that Australia gets more involved.

 Not your typical armchair, designed in 1971 and still sold to this day as a limited edition of 200 pieces in Grass Green or 50 pieces in Nordic Grey.
 At 1.4m x 1.4m x 950mm high the Pratone by Gufram is a radical piece of art, design and furniture that needs a big home.
 These are the same designers that brought us the Cactus coat rack and the Capitello, an iconic, ironic and ionic column head arm chair.
 Available through Living Edge, link to them here.